rescue-respiration/rescue-respiration-website/content/_index.md

 The focus of the further development was essentially on safety elements; at no point did we forget that our device will be effective on people who, because they are under anesthesia or deeply sedated, cannot defend themselves against possible errors.
 Of course, this means that we take on an enormous responsibility; we are always aware of this and take appropriate care.

 All of this requires a high level of technical understanding, tremendous care and a fair amount of self-criticism.
 Two devices are currently at TÜV Süd, which has its own department for testing ventilators.
 The most difficult tests have already been passed, the remaining tests are much easier to pass, and we expect to master them easily with perhaps some marginal change requests that we can then easily fulfill.
-The TÜV is also very sympathetic to our project, they are helping us very intensively as far as possible.
+The TÜV is very sympathetic to our project.

 Parallel to the final inspection by the TÜV, preparations for series production will begin in Lebanon.
 At the same time, we will initiate the same procedure, i.e. sending a device and the necessary production documents to Turkey and India.